BrianWill/byteschool/markdown/os/operating systems.md

 ## interrupts

 While a CPU controls I/O devices by reading and writing their registers, the only control an I/O device has over the CPU is to send *interrupt signals*.
 When a device sends the CPU an interrupt signal, the CPU suspends execution of whatever it's doing and jumps execution to the device's associated *interrupt handler*.
-An interrupt handler is a small piece of OS code that typically reads data from registers of a device and responds accordingly.
+An interrupt handler is a small piece of OS code that typically reads data from registers of a device and responds to the data read accordingly.
 Without interrupt signals, a device would have no means of telling the CPU when it needs attention.

 ## device drivers